 - Use an evacuator to vacuum out the oil

 - Unscrew your filter and remove oil from the filter

-- Remove your oil drain plug and quickly replace to only allow a small amount of oil to be drained
+- Remove your oil drain plug and quickly replace it to only allow a small amount of oil to be drained

-- Use a turkey baster (yes, like the one from your kitchen) to suction out a little fuel from the oil fill area
+- Use a turkey baster (yes, like the one from your kitchen) to suction out a little fuel from the oil-fill area

-When there isn’t enough lubrication, friction among the moving parts increases which causes heat to build within the engine.
+When there isn’t enough lubrication, friction among the moving parts increases which causes heat to build up within the engine.
 This heat can get so hot your parts begin to melt and your oil becomes very hot and thick.

 If you continue to have problems once you have brought your crankcase to the correct oil level, bring your mower to your authorized Exmark dealership or a good small engine mechanic to identify your internal engine problems.

-Plugged Exmark Mower Deck & Dull Blades
+Plugged Mower Deck & Dull Blades

-You may overlook the fact that your mower deck can put extra draw on your engine when it is not operating as it should.
+You may overlook the fact that your mower deck can put an extra draw on your engine when it is not operating as it should.

 An Exmark deck is known for its cutting performance.
 Not only will a packed mower deck and dull blades affect your cut, but it causes your engine to work harder.

-Repair: Inspect your Exmark deck for any damage.
+Repair: Inspect your deck for any damage.
 Scrape the deck to remove debris and sharpen the blades.
 Always run your mower at full throttle when cutting grass.
 Avoid cutting wet grass or very tall grass.